Common FAQs & Resources

 Q: What steps are you taking to ensure the safety of your patients and their families?

 A: We have instituted multiple practices to ensure the safety of our associates, patients and visitors, including:

 - Screening all associates and providers for elevated temperature, exposure and other symptoms prior to the beginning of each shift.

 - Requiring all associates, providers and visitors to wear a mask covering nose and mouth for the duration of their time in our facility.

 - Restricting visitation based on community levels of COVID-19.

 - Implementing enhanced deep-cleaning procedures following guidelines from the Environmental Protection Agency and the Centers for Disease Control.

-- Requiring COVID-19 testing for all patients prior to time-sensitive procedures.
+- Requiring COVID-19 testing for unvaccinated patients prior to time-sensitive procedures.

 - In our hospitals, separating patients who do not have COVID-19 into different areas away from patients who have tested positive for COVID-19.

 - Encouraging social distancing by reconfiguring areas like our lobbies, cafeterias, coffee shops and waiting rooms.

 Q: Why is everyone wearing masks?

 A: The safety of our patients and caregivers is our top priority.
 Centura Health follows guidelines on masks from the Centers for Disease Control (CDC) and local health agencies.
 The CDC has suggested the use of masks to help limit the spread of COVID-19.